since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 You are trained in making ranged attacks at close quarters.
 Starting at 5th level, When making a ranged attack while you are within 5 feet of a hostile creature, you do not have disadvantage on the attack roll.
 Your ranged attacks ignore half cover and three-quarters cover against targets within 30 feet of you.
 Finally, you have a +1 bonus to attack rolls on ranged attacks.

-#### Improved Combat Superiority

-At 10th level, your superiority dice turn into d6s.

-Starting at 15th level, when you roll initiative and have no superiority dice remaining, you regain 1 superiority die.

 #### Arcane Jolt

 At 9th level, you learn new ways to channel arcane energy.
 When you hit a target with a magic weapon attack, you channel magical energy through the strike.
 The target takes an extra 2d6 force damage.